 How to be Lovely: The Audrey Hepburn Way of Life — Melissa Hellstern

 A timeless icon, Audrey Hepburn lived with grace, style, poise, and elegance.
-This book has been part of my collection for some time, and it was worth a refresher to go back and read about the way she moved through the world with a rare kindness, sense of humor, and considerable thoughtfulness.
-One of the features I love about this book is the inclusion of quotes from Audrey herself, and from those with whom she was closely acquainted.
+This book has been part of my collection for some time, and it was a joy to reacquaint myself with Audrey’s kindness, sense of humor, and considerable thoughtfulness.
 To know Audrey, was to love her.
 If you’re looking for an intimate portrait of a woman whose beauty was surpassed only by her genuine spirit, this one’s for you.

 Small Great Things — Jodi Picoult

-Jodi Picoult bravely tackles prejudice, race, and privilege, in this gripping novel that will leave you replaying its plot in your mind long after you’ve put it down.
-Told from the perspectives of three lead characters, Picoult gives an intimate and eye-opening glimpse into the ways our attitudes about race shape our identities, and the advantages, disadvantages, and pressures we face.
-Provocative and raw, this book kept me up into the wee hours of the night, and is one that belongs on your nightstand.
-(I highly recommend the audio version, which brings this masterpiece to life.)
+Jodi Picoult takes on prejudice, race, and privilege in this gripping novel that will leave you replaying it in your mind long after you’ve put it down.
+Based on the true story of a labor and delivery nurse, Small Great Things offers an intimate and eye-opening glimpse into the ways our attitudes about race shape our identities, and the advantages, disadvantages, and pressures we face.
+Provocative and raw, this book belongs on your nightstand.